kadmap/openproject/docs/development/auto-auth/readme.md

 - Split `fullName` into first and last name
 - Use `userKID` as both the email and login
 - Use `userId` as the password
+- Use `role` to determine admin status (if "admin", user will be created as an administrator)

 ### Response Format